John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

 #### Troubleshooting docfx

 Working on your laptop or at home?
-You installed docfx.console on your project using the NuGet package manager.
-You rebuilt your project.
-If you see an error in the output that looks like the following, follow read on.
+After installing docfx.console on your project using the NuGet package manager and rebuilding your project you likely see an error simialr to this one in the output:

 ```
-1>Build succeeded with warning.
-1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata](.../HomeCalendar/HomeCalendar/HomeCalendar1.csproj)Workspace failed with: [Failure] Msbuild failed when processing the file '...\HomeCalendar\HomeCalendar.csproj' with message: Method not found: 'System.ReadOnlySpan`1<Char> Microsoft.IO.Path.GetFileName(System.ReadOnlySpan`1<Char>)'.
+>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata](.../HomeCalendar/HomeCalendar/HomeCalendar1.csproj)Workspace failed with: [Failure] Msbuild failed when processing the file '...\HomeCalendar\HomeCalendar.csproj' with message: Method not found: 'System.ReadOnlySpan`1<Char> Microsoft.IO.Path.GetFileName(System.ReadOnlySpan`1<Char>)'.
-1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata]Project '...\HomeCalendar1\HomeCalendar.csproj' does not contain any documents.
+>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata]Project '...\HomeCalendar1\HomeCalendar.csproj' does not contain any documents.
-1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata]No metadata is generated for HomeCalendar.
+>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata]No metadata is generated for HomeCalendar.
 ```

 There seems to be an issue with newer versions on VS, in particular since docfx.console is deprecated.
 You can still generate the documentation html by using the command line tool:

-(After having installed docfx.console and rebuilding, you will have a docfx.json file.
+(After having installed docfx.console and rebuilding, there will be a docfx.json file in the folder with your cs files.
+Leave it there.
 The command-line tool will use it)

 Open the Terminal in VS: View -> Terminal